jaxankey/Jax-Assetto-Tools/README.md

 ## server-uploader.py

 I've used several server managers, and they're all clunky.
+All my server settings are the same every week except for the tracks and cars.
+Also, for pickup races, skins cannot be assigned to drivers, so they may as well just be random.
 As such, I wrote one that let's me do everything I need in one click.
 More to come...

 ![alt text](https://raw.githubusercontent.com/jaxankey/Jax-Assetto-Tools/main/screenshots/uploader.png)

+### Installing & Running
+### Configuring

 ## Automatically Starting the Race